Canadian federal election results in Edmonton and environs: 2000s-2020s

+In 2015, the Liberals took two ridings, the NDP retained Edmonton Strathcona, and the Tories held the remainder.
+In 2019, Conservatives took all the Edmonton ridings except Edmonton Strathcona, which remained in NDP hands as the only non-Tory riding in Alberta.
+The Conservatives' dominance in the Edmonton representation was achieved despite Conservative candidates taking a combined 55 percent of the city vote.
+The near-total NDP shut-out was achieved despite the NDP taking 20 percent of the city vote.
+In 2021, the Liberals regained Edmonton Centre from the Conservatives and the NDP gained Edmonton Griesbach, while retaining Edmonton Strathcona.
+The Conservatives held the remaining ridings.

+Political geography

 Edmonton is far friendlier to centre-left parties than the rest of Alberta.
 It is the current base of the provincial NDP.
 The NDP scored an upset victory in the 2015 provincial election in part by taking all of Edmonton, and held all but one Edmonton seat even as it lost its majority dominance in the Legislature in 2019.

-However, Edmonton has been historically more conservative than most other large cities in Canada.
-Since 1958, Conservatives have won more of the seats here than any other party, although in most cases with smaller pluralities than the astronomical margins in rural Alberta.
-Social Credit, at first a radical movement but by the 1940s morphing into a conservative-style party, took several seats between 1935 and 1958.
-From 1972 to 1988, Conservatives won every Edmonton seat, although occasionally with less than half the votes in the district.
-(A Conservative won the Edmonton Strathcona seat four times with less than half of the votes during that period - in 1962 with just a bit more than a third of the votes.)

-From 1935 to 2008, the CCF/NDP won only one seat in Edmonton (the only one in all of Alberta), despite taking as much as 18 percent of the province-wide federal vote.
-The NDP won an Alberta seat in 1988 when Ross Harvey won Edmonton East.

 Edmonton is the only part of Alberta where the federal Liberals have consistently broken through in recent times (since 1993).
 It held two to four seats here from 1993 to 2006, although never winning by large margins.
 The Liberals lost all their Edmonton seats in 2006, but won more in 2015 before losing them again in 2021.
 The four seats the Liberals won in 1993 were the first they had won anywhere in Alberta since 1968.